When I first started my service based business, I really didn’t have a clue what tools or resources I would need.

 If you have a google account, you have almost everything you need to start your business.
 You’ve got your email, Google Drive (creating, storing, and sharing all kinds of files), Calendar, Duo (for video calls), and you also have Docs, Sheets and Slides, which you can use to create and organize projects.
 Plus it’s all very easy to learn.

-When you have your clients, you’ll obviously need to be able to invoice them somehow.
+When you’ve booked clients, you’ll obviously need to be able to invoice them somehow.
 I know a lot of people who just use pay pal, which is great!
 I personally really like Freshbooks because I can keep my clients and services very organized, and there’s also the option to pay with a credit card.

 Those are, in my opinion, all of the basic non-negotiables when it comes to starting a service based business.
-Now let’s dive into other great business tools that you might want to implement to streamline your business once you get going.
+Now let’s dive into other great business tools you might want to implement to streamline your business once you become more established.

 6. Hello Sign